Flaxman Qoopane: Bibliography

 The book Reneiloe-Mpho's story is believed to have been dedicated to his daughter Reneiloe-Mpho when she was 2 years old.
 Qoopane also had many unpublished and minor writings including, Women of Talent.
 The book Letters to a Poet was edited by Alitta M Mokhuoa.
 It focused on Qoopane's early correspondence as a journalist and inspired many writers such as Zakes Mda, Njabulo Ndebele and Vonani Bila.

 Death

-Qoopane died on the 22 November in 2017 at the age of 62.
+Qoopane died on 22 November in 2017 at the age of 62.
 He was reportedly ill prior to his death.
-Qoopane was working as a communications officer at the metro’s officer at the time of his death.
+Qoopane was working as a communications officer at the metro's officer at the time of his death.

-Various members of the Bloemfontein community also took various social media sites to express their sadness over Qoopane’s death.
+Various members of the Bloemfontein community also took various social media sites to express their sadness over Qoopane's death.